qikunxiang/ModelFreePriceBounds/README.md

     - weightcollapse.m:                utility function to transform the weights specified by the positive and negative parts into a single vector
     - weightexpand.m:                  utility function to transform the weights specified by a single vector into its positive and negative parts
     - weightmodify.m:                  utility function to transform two arbitrary non-negative vectors into weights specified by the positive and negative parts
+    - optionpricesanitize.m:			  function to modify bid and ask prices of options to remove arbitrage opportunities

 + func/LSIP/      contains the implementation of the ECP algorithm and the ACCP algorithm
-    - lsipecpalgo_gurobi.m:            the implementation of the ECP algorithm
+    - lsipecpalgo\_gurobi.m:            the implementation of the ECP algorithm
-    - lsipaccpalgo_gurobi.m:           the implementation of the ACCP algorithm
+    - lsipaccpalgo\_gurobi.m:           the implementation of the ACCP algorithm
     - polytopecenterempty_gurobi.m:    the subroutine to determine whether a polytope is empty and its Chebyshev center

 + func/sim/       contains functions related to simulating option prices for the experiments
-    - lognormoptprice.m:               the subroutine to compute the price of vanilla call and put options under a log-normal distribution
+    - lognorm_partialexp.m:               a subroutine used to compute the price of vanilla call and put options under a (truncated) log-normal distribution
     - simoptprice.m:                   used for computing the prices of all options via analytic expressions and Monte Carlo integration
     - roundprice.m:                    used for rounding the bid and ask prices
     - nonreplprice.m:                  a utility function used for structuring the prices